sakthibaskaran555-beep/Arduino-Ultrasonic-Object-Detection/README.md

 This project demonstrates an **Arduino UNO based ultrasonic object detection system** using an **HC-SR04 ultrasonic distance sensor**.

-The system detects objects by measuring the distance between the ultrasonic sensor and the object.
+The system detects objects by measuring the distance between the ultrasonic sensor and an object.
 An LED and buzzer are used to provide visual and audible indications when an object is detected within a specified distance.

-The project includes the complete wiring diagram, physical hardware setup, object detection demonstration, and working video.

 ---